cameronhirbodi/ch-design/_posts/portfolio/2016-02-01-blizzard_support.md

 ###### Next Steps

-There are more ongoing initiatives with the website that continue today.
-This includes embedding the site within in-game menus, designing interactions for machine learning, and updating component libraries on the design and code environment to assist our developers.
+There are more ongoing initiatives for the website today.
+This includes embedding the support model within in-game experiences, designing recommendation systems with machine learning algorithms, and updating component libraries on the design to code environment to assist developers.
 There is also a growing effort into making the site compliant with regards to accessibility and catering to those that require assistive devices.

 ![Blizzard Support - Platforms]({{ "/images/portfolio/blizz_supp/blizz_supp_09.jpg" }})